bilgino/angularforddd/README.md

 ![](src/assets/images/Mapper_Response.png)

 For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
 However, mapping hyperlinks to a client-side domain model is not desirable!
-In addition to consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
+In addition, consuming REST APIs very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
 If the applied HATEOAS implementation pattern forms hyperlinks in a response schema, it would limit the user interface to incorporate with REST APIs synchronously.
 UX designers usually don't model their interaction, navigation and screen patterns around HATEOAS.
 Furthermore, the Angular router engine doesn't